 1. The Widespread Usage of Email

-2. Billions of Emails Sent Daily
+2. Billions of Emails Are Sent Daily

 That’s not all.
-This figure is also expected to increase to over 333 billion daily emails in 2022 (Statista, 2018).
-This email marketing statistic of 2018 will likely prove to you, that email marketing isn’t going anywhere soon.
+This figure is also expected to increase to over 375 billion by 2025.
+This email marketing statistic will likely prove to you that email marketing isn’t going anywhere soon.
 In fact, it’s growing.

 3. Email Delivers a Strong Return on Investment

 There’s no surprise that with the widespread popularity and indisputable benefits of email marketing, the return on investment is massive.
 A well-thought-out email marketing strategy will make you money.

-4. Email Marketing Helps to Grow Your Business
+5. Email Marketing Helps to Grow Your Business

 Email continues to be the main driver of customer retention and acquisition for small and midsize businesses.
 According to the data, 81% of SMBs still rely on email as their primary customer acquisition channel, and 80% for retention (Emarsys, 2018).

 There might be a lot of talk about social media, and likes, shares, and tweets, but that doesn’t mean that email marketing is becoming any less valuable.
-Research findings from this study show that email marketing tops the chart in comparison to organic search, paid search, and social media when it comes to customers’ acquisition & retention.
+Research findings from this study show that email marketing tops the chart in comparison to organic search, paid search, and social media when it comes to customer acquisition and retention.
 Not to say that Facebook isn’t important for your business, but if you’re looking for direct impact and reach, there’s no competition with email marketing.

-5. Welcome Emails Have a High Open Rate
+6. Welcome Emails Have a High Open Rate

-6. Personalization Works Wonders For Email
+7. Personalization Works Wonders For Email

 As the previous stat shows, the average email open rate is 20.81%.
 But if you personalize your emails, you’ll start to see the incredible impact that personalization can have.
-Emails with personalized subject lines generate 50% higher open rates (Yes Lifecycle Marketing, 2017).
-So, a great email marketing tip would be to customize your greeting and subject line to include individual names when you send out emails.
+Emails with personalized subject lines generate 50% higher open rates (Yes Lifecycle Marketing, 2019).

-7. The Power of Abandoned Cart Emails
+8. The Power of Abandoned Cart Emails

-A lot of people put items in their online shopping cart, only to then leave without completing the purchase.
-Your business could work around this by sending abandoned cart emails, and retrieve your lost potential for transactions.
+Do abandon cart emails work?
 The statistic is here to back this claim up.
-Sending three abandoned cart emails results in 69% more orders than a single email (Omnisend, 2018).
+Sending three abandoned cart emails results in in 69% more orders than a single email (Omnisend, 2018).
 This type of ecommerce email is one of the most effective for boosting revenue.

-8. Interactive Emails Are the Way Forward
+9. Interactive Emails Are the Way Forward

-Reports have shown that adding videos to your email can increase click rates by 300% (Martech Advisor’s 2017 data).
+Reports have shown that adding videos to your email can increase click rates by 300% (Martech Advisor, 2017).
 That’s a shocking number.
 Marketers also tend to include sliders, collapsible menus, and GIFs to make their emails look better to customers.
 Also, don’t forget to make sure that all of your interactive emails are optimized for mobile devices.

-9. Customers Like to Hear From You
+10. Customers Like to Hear From You

 When looking at the frequency with which consumers would like to receive brand emails, 49% (Statista, 2017) of consumers said that they would like to receive promotional emails from their favorite brands on a weekly basis.
 This email marketing statistic is especially handy when you’re worrying about sending emails to your customers too often.
 Your audience likes to hear from you, and apparently, they’re happy to hear from you via email.